Bayesian Modeling and Estimation of Linear Time-Varying Systems using Neural Networks and Gaussian Processes: Example Applications

 \subsubsection{Modeling and Inference}

-The core of the problem is to estimate the unknown $h[n,k]$ given the single observation pair $(f, g)$.
+The core of the problem is to estimate the unknown $h[n,k]$ given the single observation pair $(f, y)$.
 This is ill-posed, as there are more unknown values in $h$ than observations at any given moment.
 To make this tractable, we regularize the problem by modeling the impulse response not point-by-point, but over a \textit{window of time} as a draw from a truncated Gaussian Process prior (specifically, over 32 time steps).

-To perform inference, we use an approach known as amortized variational inference, implemented with TensorFlow Probability.
-In contrast to a strict Bayesian Neural Network where the network weights are probabilistic, we use a deterministic Convolutional Neural Network (CNN) as a powerful inference network.
+To perform inference, we use amortized variational inference, implemented with TensorFlow Probability.
+Rather than using a weight-space Bayesian Neural Network, we use a deterministic Convolutional Neural Network (CNN) as the inference encoder, and its outputs parameterize the approximate posterior distribution of a Bayesian latent impulse-response layer.
 The single long observation pair is partitioned into smaller, overlapping training examples.
 The CNN learns to map an input window directly to the parameters of the approximate posterior distribution for the corresponding impulse response window, $q(h_{\text{window}})$.
-This amortizes the cost of inference across all data points, creating an efficient and scalable model.
+This amortizes the cost of inference across all local windows, creating an efficient and scalable model.
+Because neighboring windows overlap, however, these training examples are not statistically independent observations of the full problem; accordingly, the objective below should be interpreted as a practical localized variational surrogate rather than as an exact global ELBO for an i.i.d. dataset.

 To encourage smoothness and temporal consistency, we define a structured GP prior, $\mathcal{GP}_{\text{prior}}$, assuming each tap evolves smoothly over time according to a squared exponential (RBF) kernel.
-The model is trained by minimizing the negative Evidence Lower Bound (ELBO), which serves as our loss function.
+In particular, the prior covariance is block-diagonal across taps, so that $k((n,k),(m,\ell)) = k_t(n,m)\,\delta_{k\ell}$ with an RBF kernel $k_t$ over time and no prior coupling between distinct taps.
+The model is trained by minimizing a localized negative ELBO-style objective.
 Specifically, the loss for a given window is:

 where the expectation is approximated via Monte Carlo sampling.
 To reduce estimator variance, a different sample of the impulse response window is drawn from the posterior for each training example in the batch, providing a stable estimate of the expected loss.
 The first term is the expected L2 error, and the second is the KL divergence between the approximate posterior $q$ and the smooth GP prior.
+Under a Gaussian observation model, the first term is proportional to a negative expected log-likelihood up to additive constants and a fixed noise-variance scaling.
 Optimization is performed using the Adam optimizer with a cosine learning schedule.